finos/datahelix/docs/CucumberSyntax.md

 * _`{field}` is anything but null_, adds a not(is null) constraint to the profile for field `field`
 * _`{field}` is `{operator}` `{operand}`_, adds an `operator` constraint to the field `field` with the data `operand`, see **operators** and **operands** sections below
 * _`{field}` is anything but `{operator}` `{operand}`_, adds a negated `operator` constraint to the field `field` with the data `operand`, see **operators** and **operands** sections below
-* _there is a constraint:_, adds the given JSON block as a constraint as if it was read from the profile file itself
+* _there is a constraint:_, adds the given JSON block as a constraint as if it was read from the profile file itself.
+It should only be used where the constraint cannot otherwise be expressed, e.g. for `anyOf`, `allOf` and `if`.

 #### Operators
-All operators are supported in cucumber but are converted to _english language_ variants; e.g. `equalTo` is expressed as `equal to`.

 See [Epistemic Constraints](https://github.com/ScottLogic/datahelix/blob/master/docs/EpistemicConstraints.md), [Grammatical Constraints](https://github.com/ScottLogic/datahelix/blob/master/docs/GrammaticalConstraints.md) and [Presentational Constraints](https://github.com/ScottLogic/datahelix/blob/master/docs/PresentationalConstraints.md) documents for details of the constraints.

 #### Operands